code-monki/central-supply-catalog/docs/site-search.md

 The resulting search payload is stored at `/_data/searchindex.json` as uncompressed JSON.
 It contains a version and document array; the browser evaluates queries against those documents and caches the documents in `localStorage` by version.

+User-facing search syntax and examples are documented on the generated Help page at `/help/`.

 The input data for the index is stored in `src/_data/products/` and is not copied directly to the production `_data` folder.

 The search results will be overlaid on the home page in place of the departments container.